skver0/tetel-vault/infoemeltangol/Information.md

 ##### Data protection issues, legal regulations
 - GDPR + privacy act
-	- protection of personal data, private secrets, trade secrets, reputation damaging data protectiong
+	- protection of personal data, private secrets, trade secrets, reputation damaging data protection
 	- protection: our data may only be processed for a specific purpose, for a specified period of time and only with our permission
 - direct marketing
 	- we are the targets of a particular ad